ioggstream/python-course/mysql-101/lesson-1-0-installation.md

 ## The MySQL Service
-Stop mysql via
+Stop mysql either via

         mysqladmin shutdown

-Or with kill -TERM
+with kill -TERM

         kill -15 $MYSQL_PID

+or since 5.7

+        SHUTDOWN  -- provided you have the SHUTDOWN privilege.

 *NEVER kill -9*: this will corrupt your database!